Abstract

 The goal of our study of temporal requirements of bio-health ontologies is two-fold.
 First, we will study the importance of temporal features across OBO Foundry ontologies.
 Second, we will suggest an empirically validated, ordered list of temporal requirement sets.
 In order to achieve our goal, we:

 Define a set of temporal attributes based on relations from the RO that are used across the OBO Foundry.
-Match axioms across the OBO Foundry ontologies which exhibit these attributes using a Analyse the resulting data with respect to the importance of these attributes and their corresponding temporal annotations.
+Match axioms across the OBO Foundry ontologies which exhibit these attributes using a smart matching technique.
+Analyse the resulting data with respect to the importance of these attributes and their corresponding temporal annotations.
 Derive a ranked list of temporal requirements based on the importance, coverage and necessity score of temporal annotations across the OBO Foundry corpus.

 Defining and identifying temporal attributes

 We use the relationships defined in the relation ontology (RO) as a source for defining and extracting temporal attributes.
-We define temporal attributes as types of temporal information that represent temporal phenomena described by RO relations, such as the
+We define temporal attributes as types of temporal information that represent temporal phenomena described by RO relations, such as the past time relation phenomena found in the develops from relation.
+For each relationship, the temporal information is gathered from its definitions or other annotations, its domain and range constraints, related relationships due to OWL’s precise semantics and in some circumstances general biological knowledge and the way in which ontologies use the relationship when the first three may be lacking.

 We performed this temporal attribute derivation procedure for every RO relationship used amongst ontologies in the OBO Foundry.
 We acquired 56 distinct temporal attributes which we categorised into the following 6 sets: (1)